AmrDeveloper/GQL/docs/expression/binary.md

 - `>=` used to check if value is greater than or equals than other value
 - `<` used to check if value is less than than other value.
 - `<=` used to check if value is less than or equals than other value.
+- `<=>` Returns 1 rather than NULL if both operands are NULL, and 0 rather than NULL if one operand is NULL.
 ---

 ### Like Expression